phihes/pici/notes.md

 - [ ] Labelling
 - [ ] Using the machine learning pipeline
 - [ ] Tuning metrics' hyperparameters using the ML pipeline
+- [ ] Adding a new forum representation (new network model, e.g., network based on links where two contributors are connected who contributed after each other "answering-network")
+- [ ] Loading a Community from Excel

 ### Advanced:
 - [ ] Adding new communities